CALS Study Abroad Programs

 -

-Italy - Animal Science in Italy: Summer A 2024 (Dates TBD)
+Italy - Animal Science in Italy: Summer B 2025 (Dates TBD)

 This program was designed with Animal Science majors in mind, with a focus on dairy production and management, profitability, and the role of culture as it relates to regional cheese production.
 Students will be directly exposed to farmers, cheese makers, animal science professors, students, and lay people in Italy.
 The program includes several technical visits, in which students will have tours of various farms and lectures on their production systems.
 Then students will do tastings, discussions, and reflections after each visit.
 The program also includes guest speakers at different Italian Universities, in which UF students will listen to top-notch Italian scientists and have an opportunity to discuss and interact with them.